 - Communication: If you are aware of a rider falling off the back, first ride to the front and alert the ride leader to slow the group down.
 Then fall back with a few riders and gently pull the straggling rider back into the group.

 - More Communication: If you are planning on leaving the ride be sure to announce this to the ride leader and others too so everyone knows your intent.

 - Riding off the front: Unless it has been discussed amongst members of the ride, riding off the front and “attacking” the ride is rude.
 The ride leader is trying to control the pace of the ride to meet definition, and aggressive riding off the front tends to push the pace and reduce control of the ride.
 Pushing the pace also creates a safety issue.
 Remember, this is a group ride.

-- Respect and Share the Road: If you hear someone shout out “car back” move swiftly to a single file or very tight double file line depending on the traffic and road conditions.
+- Respect and Share the Road: If you hear someone shout out “car back”, move swiftly to a single file or very tight double file line as appropriate for traffic and road conditions.

 - Approaching others in the group: If you are passing someone in the group announce your presence with a simple, “on your left” or “on your right” so as not to surprise riders as you pass.
 Also be sure that there is room to pass.
 These are both safety issues.